deficollective/defiscan/src/content/protocols/spark.md

 # Summary

-Spark is a protocol within the Sky ecosystem and consists of three main products:`USDS` savings rate, _SparkLend_, and the _Spark Liquidity Management Layer_.
+Spark is a protocol within the Sky ecosystem and consists of two main products: the `USDS` savings rate and _SparkLend_.

+The `USDS` savings rate which is a fixed rate return determined by the _Sky Governance_ for users locking their `USDS` in the savings module.

 _SparkLend_ is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
 It combines liquidity from Sky and integrates with other DeFi protocols.

-The _Spark Liquidity Management Layer (ALM)_ automates the liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky across various blockchain networks and DeFi protocols.
-It also enables Spark to provide liquidity into risk-adjusted yield strategies on other chains and protocols, as with Aave and Morpho on mainnet.
+Another element of Spark, its _Liquidity Management Layer_, is also analysed in the [Protocol Analysis](#protocol-analysis).
+That being said, we do not consider it a user facing product and it only affects Spark's centralization as a dependency.

 # Ratings

 ## Chain

-_SparkLend_ is deployed on Ethereum mainnet and the liquidity layer involves other various chains.
-This review focuses on the Ethereum mainnet deployment of all Spark products.
+Spark's products are deployed on multiple chains.
+This review focuses on the Ethereum mainnet deployments.

 > Chain score: Low

 ## Upgradeability

-The upgradeability of the Spark protocol is limited.
-No contract is upgradeable within the _Spark Liquidity Management Layer (ALM)_.
-The _SparkLend_ markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the _Sky Governance_.
-Upgrading the rewards contracts may cancel the rewards and result in the loss of unclaimed yield.
+The upgradeability of Spark is limited.
+The _SparkLend_ markets are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the _Sky Governance_.
+Upgrading the rewards contracts may cancel the existing rewards and result in the _loss of unclaimed yield_.
 This is because the rewards are part of the yield advertised to users.
 The _Sky Governance_ and the [SparkLend Freezer](#security-council) multisig can both freeze all funds deposited into _SparkLend_ with no delay.

-As part of the _Liquidity Management Layer (ALM)_ the two relayers have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
-Those relayers act through a 1/2 multisig and are assumed to be corruptible with limited impact on the protocol.
-This is because of both the strict rate limiting they are subject to and the presence of a [Freezer](#security-council) multisig, which can freeze the relayers in case of suspicious activity.
-This [Freezer](#security-council) multisig does not meet our security council requirements.
+The savings module on Ethereum mainnet only interacts with the original `USDS` savings contract deployed by the _Sky Governance_.
+This contract is upgradeable, but this upgradeability is counted in Spark's dependency on Sky in the [autonomy section](#autonomy).

 > Upgradeability Score: Medium

 ## Autonomy

 Spark has a critical dependency on the Sky Protocol, a [Stage 0 protocol](./sky.md).
-This dependency is clear from the fact that all key permissions in Spark contracts are held by the _Sky Governance_.
+This dependency is two-fold.
+On the governance level, all key permissions in Spark contracts are held by the _Sky Governance_, this means that at this time, Spark is effectively managed by Sky.
+On the protocol level, Spark depends on Sky's products: `USDS` and `sUSDS` are both managed by Sky which, among other critical permissions, holds the rights to upgrade those contracts to any new logic.

+Spark's own _Liquidity Management Layer (ALM)_ can be seen as a dependency for _SparkLend_ as it is responsible for providing a significant portion of the liquidity into _SparkLend_'s stablecoin markets.
+This layer is managed by [Relayers](#security-council) who allocate liquidity accross different DeFi protocols and chains within strict governance-defined limits.
+This can impact users indirectly by manipulation of interest rates.
+We explain this layer in more details in the [protocol analysis](#protocol-analysis) and [dependencies](#dependencies) sections.

 Finally, Chronicle price feeds are used in _SparkLend_ with no fallbacks for all asset prices.
 A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within _SparkLend_ until manually reset by the governance.
 We found Chronicle to be a _Medium Centralization_ dependency in a [dedicated report](/protocols/chronicle).